-- 1. On October 18, 2019, Complainant Patrick Dorais, Chief of the Bureau of Automotive Repair, executed the Accusation bearing case number 79/19-2470.
+- 1. A. On October 18, 2019, Complainant Patrick Dorais, Chief of the Bureau of Automotive Repair, executed the Accusation bearing case number 79/19-2470.
 The Accusation and all required notices were served on Respondent.
-Respondent filed a timely a Notice of Defense, and this matter ensued. - 2.
+Respondent filed a timely a Notice of Defense, and this matter ensued. - B. ALJ Gomez initially heard this matter by video conference on November 2, 2020.
+A Spanish language interpreter translated the proceedings.
+Michelle Nijm, Deputy Attorney General, represented Complainant.
+Michael Levin, Attorney at law, represented Respondents.
+Oral and documentary evidence was received, argument heard, and the matter was submitted for decision on November 2, 2020.
+The proposed decision was issued on November 30, 2020.
+On January 27, 2021, the proposed decision was rejected, and the matter was remanded to the ALJ to take additional evidence regarding Business and Professions Code section 125.3 and the factors set out in Zuckerman v.
+State Board of Chiropractic Examiners (2002) 29 Cal.
+4th 32, relating to the \$8,000 in costs ordered. - 2.
 On June 26, 2017, the Bureau issued Automotive Repair Dealer Registration Number ARD 287850 (ARD) to Respondent Daniel Smog.
-The ARD was in effect at all relevant times and will expire on June 30, 2021, unless renewed. - 3.
-On August 10, 2017, the Bureau issued Smog Check, Test Only, Station License Number TC287850 to Daniel Smog.
-The license was in effect at all relevant times and will expire on June 30, 2021, unless renewed. - 4.
+The ARD was in effect at all relevant times and expired on June 30, 2021, unless renewed.

+- 3. On August 10, 2017, the Bureau issued Smog Check, Test Only, Station License Number TC287850 to Daniel Smog.
+The license was in effect at all relevant times and expired on June 30, 2021, unless renewed. - 4.
 On March 10, 2017, the Bureau issued Smog Check Inspector License Number EO 640105 to Respondent Flores.
-The license was in effect at all relevant times and will expire on October 31, 2022.
+The license was in effect at all relevant times and will expire on October 31, 2022, unless renewed.